MicrosoftDocs/memdocs/memdocs/analytics/troubleshoot.md

 ### <a name="bkmk_2016281112"></a> Error code -2016281112 (Remediation failed)

 Customers may see profile assignment errors, where affected devices show an error code of `-2016281112 (Remediation failed)` if they can't correctly be assigned the [Intune data collection](settings.md#bkmk_profile) policy.
-Startup performance insights are only available for devices running version 1903 or later of Windows 10 Enterprise, Education, or Pro.
+Startup performance insights are only available for devices running Windows 10 version 1903 or later Enterprise, Education, or Pro.
 Long-term servicing channel (LTSC) isn't supported.
   - Windows 10 Pro versions 1903 and 1909 require [KB4577062](https://support.microsoft.com/help/4577062/windows-10-update-kb4577062). <!--8392089, 8389021-->
   - Windows 10 Pro versions 2004 and 20H2 require [KB4577063](https://support.microsoft.com/help/4577063/windows-10-update-kb4577063).<!--8392089, 8389021-->